-2.1.2.1.
-Biblical and Theological Studies Major, General Stream, Four-year B.A.

-- 120 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours
+- 2.1.2.1.
+Biblical and Theological Studies Major, General Stream, Four-year B.A. - Graduation Requirements: - 120 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours

-- 60 credit hours within the degree, including 30 credit hours of the last 42 in the degree program - 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements - 30 credit hours of the major requirements
+- 60 credit hours within the degree, including 30 credit hours of the last 42 in the degree program9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements - 30 credit hours of the major requirements

-- Biblical and Theological Studies-completed within the major - Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above
+- Biblical and Theological Studies-completed within the major

+- Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

+- Humanities-6 credit hours

+- Social Science-6 credit hours

+- Science-6 credit hours

+- Practicum-6 credit hours

-Anabaptist studies requirement-either include one of BTS-2540, BTS-2560, BTS-3510, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement Academic writing requirement
+- Anabaptist studies requirement-either include one of BTS-2540, BTS-2560, BTS-3510, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

-- A minimum of 48 credit hours, maximum of 54 credit hours A minimum of 24 credit hours at the 3000-level and above, including 6 credit hours at the 4000-level - BTS-1110 Introduction to Biblical Literature and Themes - BTS-2000 Introduction to Christianity OR BTS-2550 History of Christianity - Bible-12 credit hours, including 6 credit hours in each of Old and New Testament
+- A minimum of 48 credit hours, maximum of 54 credit hours - A minimum of 24 credit hours at the 3000-level and above, including 6 credit hours at the 4000-level - BTS-1110 Introduction to Biblical Literature and Themes - BTS-2000 Introduction to Christianity OR BTS-2550 History of Christianity - Bible-12 credit hours, including 6 credit hours in each of Old and New Testament

-Theology-6 credit hours

-History of Christianity-6 credit hours

-Practical Theology-6 credit hours

-Biblical and Theological Studies electives-12 credit hours
+Theology-6 credit hours History of Christianity-6 credit hours Practical Theology-6 credit hours Biblical and Theological Studies electives-12 credit hours